Subscribe

 This isn’t a bad thing.
 In fact, I wish more people in the outdoors/adventure world kept more secrets.
 I’m thinking of two things here.
 Firstly, there are my own secrets, one of which is a discovery I once made of a secret swimming hole, one surrounded by lush forest and cliffs, with a three-channelled waterfall plunging into a dark pool.
 I tell virtually no-one where this place is.
 There are also little-known routes that I won’t share widely.
 Locations of forest valleys with ancient, giant trees.
 Of secret paths through cliffs and canyons and slots.
 Of sly backcountry skiing chutes and lines.
 Because while I’m happy to share most of my knowledge of brilliant natural spots or routes with others, some places, I think, deserve to be kept secret.

 Secondly, I am thinking of Instagram, and social media in general.
 The ABC recently ran a story on the problem of geotagging images taken in Tasmania’s Southwest.
 Beautiful images are encouraging people into wilderness areas, many of which are fragile, environmentally sensitive locations.
 And by geotagging, which adds a specific location to the images, copycat photographers no longer have to seek out information and explore areas for themselves; the geotags deliver them right to the spot, with lamentable consequences for hitherto secret spots.
+The article didn’t come out and say this, but many others do: Instagram is the devil.

 “Trying to hold back the flood of information on social media, and the web in general, is like trying to hold back the tide with a bucket.”